Bruce Riedel: Youth and education

 Riedel was born in 1953 in Queens, New York.
-He was just a year old when his father — a political adviser at the United Nations — moved his family to Jerusalem and later to Beirut.
-After much travel, Riedel obtained a B.A.
-(1975, Brown University) in Middle East history and an MA (1977, Harvard) in Medieval Islamic history.
+He was just a year old when his father, a political adviser at the United Nations, moved his family to Jerusalem and later to Beirut.
+After much travel, Riedel obtained a BA in Middle East history from Brown University) in 1975 and an MA in Medieval Islamic history in 1977 from Harvard University).
 From 2002 to 2003, he attended the Royal College of Defence Studies in London.

 Career

-CIA years : 1977 – 2006
+1977 – 2006: CIA

 In 1977, Riedel began a career as an analyst for the CIA, where he spent most of his professional life.
 After serving 29 years, he retired in 2006.

-During his tenure at the CIA he held several positions, including:
+During his tenure at the CIA, he held several positions, including: